Author: Mizuki Ichihira & Valeria japanese M-Words

 In addition, to learn Japanese onomatopoeias, you need to experience the sound or sensation it describes.
 As a result, being able to use Japanese onomatopoeias means that you can feel the details or more sophisticated expressions.

-Firstly, there are two categories of Japanese onomatopoeias: Giseigo and Gitaigo.
+Firstly, there are two categories of Japanese onomatopoeias: Giongo and Gitaigo.
 They both mean “onomatopoeia”, but with different nuances.
 Let’s see them:

-- Giseigo ・ 擬声語 are words that imitate artificial and natural sounds, any concrete sounds that you can hear.
+- Giongo ・ 擬音語 are words that imitate noise and natural sounds, any concrete sounds that you can hear.
 They include animals call sounds, like ワンワン (wan wan, dog’s barking), げろげろ (gero gero, frog’s croaking), or nature sounds like “raining heavily” = ザーザー (zaa zaa).

-- Gitaigo ・ 擬態語 are mimetic words, which express and mimic sensations and emotions.
+- Gitaigo ・ 擬態語 are mimetic words, which express state of things and emotions.
 It’s not something you can actually “hear”.
-It’s more like a mood.
 For example, ワクワク (waku waku, to be excited), or ドキドキ (doki doki, being in a state of anxiety or emotion, with bated breath).

 Why Are Onomatopoeias so Important?

 Onomatopoeias are very important in the Japanese language because they’re used really often in everyday life.
-In fact, the Japanese language has more than 1,000 onomatopoeias!
+In fact, it is said that the Japanese language has more than 4,000 onomatopoeias!
 Everyone uses them, from children to adults.
 However, some of them can’t be translated into other languages, because they describe concepts that can’t be expressed by verbs only.
 For example, the verb “to laugh”, warau (笑う) in Japanese, uses different onomatopoeias to express its nuances:

 kusukusu warau くすくす笑う means “to giggle”, while geragera warau ゲラゲラ笑う it’s “to laugh loudly” (with a wide-open mouth!).
 Furthermore, nikoniko warau にこにこ笑う (or only にこにこ) means “to smile”.
 And there are other nuances to express this verb.